Fair Asynchronous Session Subtyping: Introduction

 However, it is clear that this protocol is not efficient: the communication is half-duplex, i.e., it is never the case that more than one party is sending at any given time.
 Using full-duplex communication is crucial in distributed systems with intermittent connectivity, e.g., in this case ground stations are not always visible from low orbit satellites.

 The abstraction of a more efficient ground station is given by type $\exGR$, which sends telecommands before receiving telemetries.
-It is clear that $\exGR$ and $\exS$ forms a correct composition.
+In this way $\exGR$ and $\exS$ interact in a symmetric manner: they first send all of their messages and then consume the messages sent from the other partner.
+No communication error can occur, and the communication protocol can always terminate successfully, with empty queues.
 Unfortunately $\exGR$ is not an asynchronous subtype of $\exG$ according to earlier definitions of session subtyping~\cite{ESOP09, MariangiolaPreciness, CDY2014}.
 Hence they cannot formally guarantee that $\exGR$ is a safe replacement for $\exG$.
-Concretely, these subtyping relations allow for anticipation of emissions (output) only when they are preceded by a \emph{bounded} number of receptions (input), but this does not hold between $\exGR$ and $\exG$ because the latter starts with a loop of inputs.
-Note that the composition of $\exGR$ and $\exS$ is not existentially bounded, hence it cannot be verified by related communicating finite-state machines techniques~\cite{LangeY19, BouajjaniEJQ18, GenestKM06, GenestKM07}.
+Note that the composition of $\exGR$ and $\exS$ is not existentially bounded, hence it cannot be verified by techniques based on communicating finite-state machines~\cite{LangeY19, BouajjaniEJQ18, GenestKM06, GenestKM07}.

-In this paper we address this limitation of previous asynchronous session subtyping relations.
-To do this, we move to an alternative notion of correct composition.
-In~\cite{MariangiolaPreciness} the authors show that their subtyping relation is fully abstract w.r.t.\ the notion of \emph{orphan-message-free} composition.
-More precisely, it captures exactly a notion of refinement that preserves the possibility for all sent messages to be consumed along \emph{all} possible computations of the receiver.
-In the spacecraft example, given the initial loop of outputs in $\exGR$, there is an extreme case in which it performs infinitely many outputs without consuming any incoming messages.
-Nevertheless, this limit case cannot occur under the natural assumption that the loop of outputs eventually terminates, i.e., only a finite (but unspecified) amount of messages can be emitted.
+Technically speaking, previous asynchronous session subtyping relations do not capture our spacecraft example due to the notion of correct composition that they consider.
+For instance, the notion of correct composition considered in~\cite{MariangiolaPreciness} imposes that all sent messages are guaranteed to be consumed along \emph{all} possible computations of the receiver.
+Following this approach the above type $\exGR$ is not a correct refinement of $\exG$ because $\exGR$ can start by performing infinitely many outputs without consuming any incoming message.

-The notion of correct composition that we use is based on \emph{fair} compliance, which requires each component to always be able to eventually reach a successful final state.
-This is a liveness property, holding under \emph{full fairness} \cite{GlabbeekH19}, used also in the theory of should testing \cite{RV07} where ``every reachable state is required to be on a path to success''.
-This is a natural constraint since even programs that conceptually run indefinitely must account for graceful termination (e.g., to release acquired resources).
-Previously, fair compliance has been considered to reason formally about component/service composition with \emph{synchronous} session types~\cite{Padovani16} and \emph{synchronous} behavioural contracts~\cite{BravettiZ08}.
-A preliminary formalisation of fair compliance for \emph{asynchronous} behavioural contracts was presented in~\cite{wsfm08}, but considering an operational model very different from session types.